Why is CBD Oil Popular?

 What is CBD?

-If you are reading this article, you most probably know what THC is.
-It (delta-9 tetrahydrocannabinol) is the most active ingredient in cannabis, and until recently, it was by far the best-known.
+If you are reading this article, you probably know what THC is.
+It (delta-9 tetrahydrocannabinol) is the most psychoactive ingredient in cannabis, and until recently, it was by far the best-known.

-What Are CBD Benefits?
+What Are CBD’s Benefits?

 Mental Health Disorders

 A study published in Current Pharmaceutical Design suggested that CBD had a similar effect to certain antipsychotic drugs.
 Further studies showed that CBD could have a positive impact when used on people with neurological disorders.
 It also has potential anti-seizure properties and is used by individuals with epilepsy.

 The British Journal of Clinical Pharmacology posted a study which suggests that CBD can block cancer cells from invading an area or spreading around the body.
 In summation, it could suppress cancer cell growth and possibly assist in the killing of these harmful cells.

 The above is just a taste of what CBD can do to help with certain medical ailments.
 Let’s take a look now at how it is extracted from the cannabis plant.

 The purpose of CBD extraction is quite simple; to end up with the cannabinoid (and others) in a highly concentrated form to make it suitable for human consumption.